DBT (Dialectical Behavior Therapy) Treatment

 Adult DBT Skills Class

 An 8- 9-week DBT skills group that cycles through 3 skill modules: Distress Tolerance, Emotion Regulation, and Interpersonal Effectiveness.
-A 4th skill area (Mindfulness) is folded into each module.
+A fourth skill area (Mindfulness) is folded into each module.
 Held weekly, in-person or zoom, 2 hours.

 Teen DBT Skills Class